garrison/vmc/README.md

 * Renyi stuff uses only single particle moves

-* RVB wave function has not yet been tested
+* BCS wave function currently only works at half filling and has not yet been wrapped with Cython, or even tested.